ethteck/splat/docs/Segments.md

 The configuration file for **splat** consists of a number of well-defined segments.

-Mosy segments can be defined as a either a dictionary or a list, however the list syntax is only suitable for simple cases as it does not allow for specifying many of the options a segment type has to offer.
+Most segments can be defined as a either a dictionary or a list, however the list syntax is only suitable for simple cases as it does not allow for specifying many of the options a segment type has to offer.

 Splat segments' behavior generally falls under two categories: extraction and linking.
 Some segments will only do extraction, some will only do linking, some both, and some neither.
 Generally, segments will describe both extraction and linking behavior.
 Additionally, a segment type whose name starts with a dot (.) will only focus on linking.